ismdevteam/gimp3-rembg-plugin/README.md

 1.  **Open GIMP** and load an image.
 2. Go to **Filters > Developement > ISM Tools > AI Remove Background...**.
+3. Configure the options as per your needs:
+    -   **Model:** Choose which AI model to use for background removal.
-3. Click it to run the plugin.
+4. Click **OK** to run the plugin.

 Example Workflow
 ----------------